EgosOwn/onionr/docs/dev/specs/forward-secrecy.md

 # Introduction

-Due to the natural trade-offs of implementing [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) in a distributed, decentralized system, Onionr has optional
+Due to the natural trade-offs of implementing [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) in a distributed, decentralized system, Onionr has optional ephemeral keys.